atomicbird/jsonlint/README.markdown

 It makes use of a slightly modified version of Jonathan Wight's TouchJSON for JSON processing: <https://github.com/atomicbird/TouchJSON>.

+## Getting jsonlint

+Since jsonlint includes TouchJSON as a git submodule, you'll need to clone recursively to get all the necessary code:

+	git clone --recursive git://github.com/atomicbird/jsonlint.git

 ## License

 jsonlint is licensed under the MIT license.